Part-time employees get paid overtime rates when they work:

-- more than 10 hours in a day or shift,
+- more than 10 hours in a day or shift

 - more than the usual daily hours for full-time employees in their workplace.

-Part-time employees don’t get paid overtime if
+Part-time employees don’t get paid overtime rates if:

 - they work more than their rostered part-time hours.
-These hours are paid at their minimum hourly rate,
+These hours are paid at their minimum hourly rate

 - they work outside the span of ordinary hours.